Carolyn Stolov (3rd Year)

 AFTER SCHOOL PROGRAM DIRECTOR:

 Shawn Thompson (18th Year)

 ABOUT SHAWN: I graduated from Roger Williams University in 1996 with my B.A. in Psychology, and two years later completed my Elementary Education degree.
 In 1998, I was a long-term substitute Kindergarten teacher in Acushnet, MA.
 In 1999, I was hired as a Kindergarten team teacher and behavior specialist in Mattapoisett, MA.
 There I taught half-day Kindergarten for two years and developed behavior modification plans for first, second, and third graders.
 During the summer months, I have worked for the YMCA Southcoast as a Program Director for Camp Massasoit in Mattapoisett, MA.
 At this day camp I developed programs for children between the ages of 5-15.
 My wife Katie and I are very excited to have our daughter Elle begin 4th grade and our daughter Mae begin 2nd grade this year!

 Susan Lydon (6th Year)

-Prior to becoming Program Administrator, I spent two years teaching at our Fiske site, one year as a floating teacher, and two years as a Co-Site Coordinator at Schofield.
+ABOUT SUSAN: Prior to becoming Program Administrator, I spent two years teaching at our Fiske site, one year as a floating teacher, and two years as a Co-Site Coordinator at Schofield.
 I’m looking forward to visiting my old friends at Schofield this year when I will rejoin the team for a few hours every Wednesday!
 In my free time I enjoy playing tennis, gardening, and spending time with my family and friends.
 I love working at WCCC’s After School Program and can’t wait to see what the year brings!